facebook/docusaurus/docs/getting-started-installation.md

 │   └── siteConfig.js
 │   └── static
 ```

-> If you do not want to install the init script globally, you can install it locally and then run it via `npx docusaurus-init` or from the `node_modules` directory that is created via `./node_modules/.bin/docusaurus-init`.
-You may want to remove the created `package.json` file and `node_modules` directory after you run the script.

-## Verifying Installation

 Running the Docusaurus initialization script, `docusaurus-init`, produces a runnable, example website to base your site upon.